Visit the Road Scholar Bookshop

 The Bone People

 Set in modern-day South Island, this lyrical novel brings together three troubled individuals who represent New Zealand’s varied Maori and European traditions.
-(Winner of the Booker Prize)
+Winner of the 1985 Booker Prize.

 The Turning, New Stories